Back to Blog

 GBM Path Evolution

 Animation 1: Twenty GBM paths evolving over one trading year (252 days).
-All paths start at S0=100S_0 = 100 with identical parameters, yet diverge significantly due to independent Brownian increments.
-The day counter tracks progression.
-Observe how uncertainty (spread of paths) grows with t\sqrt{t}, consistent with the diffusion term.
+All paths start at S0=100S_0 = 100 with identical parameters, but independent Brownian increments make them fan out over time.
+The spread grows with t\sqrt{t}, as predicted by the diffusion term.

 Figure 1: GBM foundations.
-Top left: Multiple price paths showing characteristic fan-out pattern.
-Top right: Log-return distribution closely matches theoretical N(μM,σM2)\mathcal{N}(\mu_M, \sigma_M^2).
-Bottom left: Terminal price distribution exhibits lognormal right-skew (prices bounded below by zero).
-Bottom right: Rolling volatility fluctuates around the calibrated σ = 21.4%.
+Top left: multiple price paths with the characteristic fan-out pattern.
+Top right: log-return distribution closely matching the theoretical N(μM,σM2)\mathcal{N}(\mu_M, \sigma_M^2).
+Bottom left: terminal prices with the expected lognormal right skew.
+Bottom right: rolling volatility fluctuating around the calibrated σ = 21.4%.

 Section 2: The Three-Variable Model